Logo 3 120

 Please note the changes this week.

-9.30am St Mary’s
+9.30am St. Mary’s

-Wednesday St Matthais
+Wednesday St Josaphat

-Friday Easter Weekday
+Friday Weekday

 Vigil Masses: 6.00pm St John’s preceded at 5.15pm until 5.55pm with Reconciliation and Exposition 6.30pm St Mary’s